The Romero Case: Fighting for the Right QME Panel

 As Romero's representation, attorney Jonathan Brand set out to build a case and defend Romero's right to request a new panel.
 By arguing that Romero had indeed chosen from the initial QME panel, but had never made an appointment or visited said physician, he held that sections 4062.1 and 4062.2 of the Labor Code were not applicable.
 Also, Romero's other actions-objecting the medical treatment recommended by her initial treating physician, requesting a QME, and being issued a QME-were not contested.
 In the end, the order to remove the WCJ's original order (to issue Romero a new QME panel) was denied.
 As a result, Romero's case was won and she was able to choose from a QME panel of chiropractors.

 Walnut Creek Workers' Comp Attorney Jonathan Brand Could Represent You

-If you are faced with a difficult QME panel situation-or any other kind of workers' compensation, personal injury, or crossover case-call the Law Offices of Jonathan Brand right away and schedule a consultation.
-With 20 years of legal experience, attorney Jonathan Brand could aggressively and skillfully fight for your rights in a workers' compensation case.
+If you are faced with a difficult QME panel situation-or any other kind of workers' compensation, personal injury, or crossover case-call Brand Peters LLP right away and schedule a consultation.
+With 60 combined years of legal experience, our attorneys could aggressively and skillfully fight for your rights in a workers' compensation case.
 By providing you with a straightforward case evaluation, answering your questions, and representing you with honesty and integrity, he could win you the compensation you deserve.

 Don't hesitate to get proven and competent representation in your workers' comp dispute.
-Contact a Walnut Creek workers' comp lawyer today by calling the Law Offices of Jonathan Brand.
+Contact a Walnut Creek workers' comp lawyer today by calling Brand Peters LLP.